wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 1.8.4 =
+- Fixed a bug where Tracking IDs were not showing in the click tracking menu.

 = 1.8.3 =
 - Created a new addon to integrate S2Member with affilates manager plugin.
 See details below: